NicolasChoukroun/Kryptofranc/kryptofranccore/src/qt/README.md

 ### kryptofrancgui.(h/cpp)

-Represents the main window of the kryptoFranc UI.
+Represents the main window of the Kryptofranc UI.

 ### \*model.(h/cpp)